rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 ...
 {{< /highlight >}}

 The higher-order component uses this new method from the Firebase instance, providing only two callback functions as parameters.
-The first callback function is used for the merged user; the is used when the authenticated user is null.
+The first callback function is used for the merged user; the second is used when the authenticated user is null.
 Let's use the new method in the authorization higher-order component as well:

 {{< highlight javascript "hl_lines=8 9 10 11 12 13 14 15" >}}
 ...